TeoMendoza/3D-Brawler/Systems-Design.md

   - This design assumption ensures fairness despite network delay/jitter, while avoiding complex model-shape collision on the server.
 - If valid:
   - The projectile is removed.
-  - Effects are appended to the target’s effect queue (see Section 4).
+  - Effects are appended to the target’s effect queue (Section 5).

 ### Effect Application
 - Reducers append effect actions such as: